 If you have any allergies to creams or oils, please let us know on booking.
 If you prefer a certain cream or oil, please feel free to bring your own.

-How often should I have a massage?
+How often should you have a massage?

 Booking your appointment:

 Call: 01952 290762 (please note, we man reception ourselves so we may be with clients - but please do leave a message and we will call you back at our earliest convenience).